 Contact me at firstname.lastname@example.org

-This website highlights photography work done in the Arctic and Antarctic since 2015.
-I traveled to Antarctica twice with the National Science Foundation as part of their Antarctic Artists and Writers Program.
-The Arctic work in Svalbard and Iceland was done as part of a 2017 Guggenheim Fellowship in Photography project.
+I traveled to Antarctica twice with the National Science Foundation in 2015 and 2017 as part of their Antarctic Artists and Writers Program.
+The Arctic work in Svalbard and Iceland is ongoing, and is part of a 2017 Guggenheim Fellowship in Photography project.

 Book: My book Modern Ruins: Portraits of Place in the Mid-Atlantic Region was published in 2010 by Penn State University Press.
 The book includes photographs of steel mills, institutions, coal mining, and Bannerman’s Arsenal on Pollepel Island on the Hudson River, an introduction by Geoff Manaugh, and brief essays by noted historians Curt Miner, Kenneth Warren, Kenneth Wolensky, and Thomas Lewis who offer social and historical contexts for the photographs in the book.

 My photographs have been featured in a number of books, magazines and websites including Smithsonian Magazine's Years Best Photographs (Dec 2017); Smithsonian Magazine article Nightmare on the Ice by author Kim Stanley Robinson (Dec 2017); Photo District News, October 2017 article titled Science-Focused Artist Residencies on the Rise; Lenswork #77 2008 (cover and feature on Bethlehem Steel); George Barr's Why Photographs Work; Brooks Jensen's Looking at Images; 2012 issue of Loupe; EXIT magazine (Spain); Dylan Trigg’s The Aesthetics of Decay; The Next American City issue twelve; Weird NJ - photographs in multiple issues; and a number of other magazines and album covers.